kcayme/hid-rakk-dasig-x/README.md

 ## How the Fix Works

 The driver registers a `report_fixup` callback with the HID subsystem.
 When the kernel loads the mouse, it calls this function *before* parsing the descriptor.
 The driver patches a single byte at offset 17, changing `USAGE_MAXIMUM` from `0x03` to `0x05`, which tells the kernel to recognize all 5 buttons.

-Unlike the Rakk Bulus driver (which replaces the entire descriptor), this driver patches in-place, preserving all other HID collections the mouse exposes (consumer control, system control, keyboard).
+This driver patches in-place, preserving all other HID collections the mouse exposes (consumer control, system control, keyboard).

 ## Supported Connection Modes